LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory

-As shown in \Cref{tab:benchmark-comparison}, \BENCHMARK{} represents a more comprehensive ability coverage compared to prior long-term memory benchmarks like MemoryBank and PerLTQA.
-To thoroughly assess these abilities, \BENCHMARK{} features seven question types. \textbf{Single-session-user} and \textbf{single-session-assistant} test memorizing the information mentioned by user or assistant within a single session. \textbf{Single-session-preference} tests whether the model can utilize the user information to generate a personalized response.
-The other types of questions are \textbf{multi-session} (MR), \textbf{knowledge-update} (KU), and \textbf{temporal-reasoning} (TR).
-Finally, we draw 30 questions from the previous question types and modify them ``false premise" questions, testing whether the model can correctly \textbf{abstain} from answering (ABS). \Cref{fig:main-fig-benchmark-examples} presents an example for each question type.
+As shown in \Cref{tab:benchmark-comparison}, this formulation represents a more comprehensive ability coverage compared to prior long-term memory benchmarks like MemoryBank and PerLTQA.
+To thoroughly assess these abilities, \BENCHMARK{} features seven question types. \textbf{Single-session-user} and \textbf{single-session-assistant} test memorizing the information mentioned by user or assistant within a single session. \textbf{Single-session-preference} tests whether the model can utilize the user information to generate a personalized response. \textbf{multi-session} (MR) tests aggregating user information across two or more sessions. \textbf{knowledge-update} (KU) focuses on the ability to recognize changes in the user's life states and update the memory accordingly. \textbf{temporal-reasoning} (TR) tests reasoning with both the timestamp in metadata and explicit time references.
+Finally, we draw 30 questions from the previous question types and modify them into ``false premise'' questions, testing whether the model can correctly \textbf{abstain} from answering (ABS). \Cref{fig:main-fig-benchmark-examples} presents an example for each question type.